MiguelSperle/Backend-server-spacetime/Readme.md

 <h2>File .env</h2>
-<p>to have client_id and client_secret, you must to create a Oauth Apps in developer settings </p>
+<p>to have client_id and client_secret, you must to create a Oauth Apps in developer settings so you're goint to copy.</p>

-configuration:
+Configuration:

 ```
 Application name: name you want